Care For Your Little One’s Smile

 for their first dental visit

 You should schedule your child’s first dental appointment as soon as you can.
-The ADA recommends that children go to the dentist as soon as they receive their first tooth or by the time they turn one at the latest, but you can also take your child to the dentist earlier than this.
+The ADA recommends that children go to the dentist as soon as they receive their first tooth or by the time they turn one at the latest, but you can also take your child to your dentist earlier than this.

 You can prepare your child for their appointment by telling them that they’re going to be visiting the dentist shortly before you take them so they don’t spend too much time thinking about it.
 Telling them the day before or the morning of would be the best time and you should speak about the dentist positively.